Theodor Eicke: Night of the Long Knives

 In early 1934, Hitler and other Nazi leaders became concerned that Ernst Röhm, the SA Chief of Staff, was planning a coup d'état.
 On 21 June, Hitler decided that Röhm and the SA leadership had to be eliminated, and on 30 June began a national purge of the SA leadership and other enemies of the state in an event that became known as the Night of the Long Knives.
 Eicke, along with hand-chosen members of the SS and Gestapo, assisted Sepp Dietrich's Leibstandarte SS Adolf Hitler in the arrest and imprisonment of SA commanders, before they were subsequently shot.
 After Röhm was arrested, Hitler gave him the choice to commit suicide or be shot.
 Eicke entered the cell and placed a revolver on Röhm's prison-cell table and informed him that he had "ten minutes to make good on Hitler's offer."
 When Röhm refused to kill himself, he was shot dead by Eicke and his adjutant, Michael Lippert, on 1 July 1934.
 Eicke proclaimed that he was proud for having shot Röhm, and shortly after the affair on 4 July 1934, Himmler officially named Eicke chief of the Inspektion der Konzentrationslager (Concentration Camps Inspectorate or CCI).
 Himmler also promoted Eicke to the rank of SS-Gruppenführer in command of the SS-Wachverbände.
 As a result of the Night of the Long Knives, the SA was extensively weakened, and the remaining SA-run camps were taken over by the SS.
 Further, in 1935, Dachau became the training center for the concentration camps service.
+At the March 1936 parliamentary election, Eicke was elected as a deputy to the Reichstag for electoral constituency 30, Chemnitz-Zwickau, and retained this seat until his death.